-Hawaii skydiving crash victims included young couple, sailor
+Hawaii skydiving crash victims remembered by friends, family

 Glebov was born in Donetsk, Ukraine, and moved to St. Paul, Minnesota, when he was 13.
 He was mature for his age and dedicated to his studies.
 He played tennis and rode his bicycle so much he went through three bikes in four years.

-“Even in January in two feet of snow he rode his bicycle,” Mostad said.
+“Even in January in 2 feet of snow he rode his bicycle,” Mostad said.

 He attended college, but found it wasn’t for him and enlisted in the Air Force at age 20.
 More recently, he went to work for the National Oceanic and Atmospheric Administration on board a fisheries survey ship based in Kodiak, Alaska.